MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 Quotestyle
 In text or CSV--'do you support newlines in cells or not', unclear because it's called quotestyle

-CSV
-Engine function documentation

-CRI - promote headers can request the file twice due to how the connector handles the stream when requesting from a web endpoint, the solution is to wrap web.contents with binary.buffer
+### Loading Files from the Web

+Due to how the connector works, in some cases a file may be requested twice when being retrieved from a web endpoint.
+To avoid this, wrap your Web.Contents function with a Binary.Buffer function, which will allow the engine to avoid the second call.